Lake in the Sky (Tennessee): Location

 Lake in the Sky is a small mountain lake located on the slopes of Chilhowee Mountain.
 Foothills Parkway passes just to the northwest, and the boundary of the Great Smoky Mountains National Park lies just to the southeast.
 The lake lies in an area called The Flats, on a spur of Chilhowee Mountain.
 The surrounding country is rugged.
 Lake in the Sky is at an elevation of 2008 ft above sea level.
 The nearest major town is Townsend, Tennessee.

 Lake

 The lake is part of the watershed of the Little River.
 It is near the head of Flat Creek, a tributary of Hesse Creek.
 The Flat Creek dam is at the north end of the lake.
 The dam was built in 1966, forming the 52.5 acre lake.
 Flat Creek is non-navigable.

-Lake of the Sky is not operated for flood control purposes, but it is one of several dams in Blount County that may provide some protection against flooding.
+Lake in the Sky is not operated for flood control purposes, but it is one of several dams in Blount County that may provide some protection against flooding.

 Specimens of the freshwater jellyfish Craspedacusta sowerbii, an exotic species that is widespread in the United States, have been found in the lake.
 Downstream of Lake in the Sky, Flat Creek had elevated iron concentrations in fall and summer of 2003.
 This is a concern since the creek is a direct tributary to a stocked trout stream.